 Pedestrian Bridge Construction

-MassDOT has begun construction of the new pedestrian bridge connecting the Esplanade with Charles Circle.
+MassDOT began construction of the new pedestrian bridge connecting the Esplanade with Charles Circle in November 2015.
 Work started on the Esplanade side of Storrow Drive to the west of the existing bridge.
 WSC will construct the new bridge during daytime hours from 7:00 AM to 5:00 PM.
 Periodic lane closures on Storrow Drive will be necessary to protect public safety.
 Closures for materials delivery and to move equipment will be scheduled for off-peak travel times to minimize traffic impacts.
-Vibration monitors will be placed near structures closest to the construction and noise will be monitored as necessary.
-The old pedestrian bridge will remain in service until the new one is complete, which is scheduled for 2017.
-View the Pedestrian Bridge Construction advisory for more information.
+The old pedestrian bridge will remain in service until the new one is complete, which is scheduled for Spring 2018.